 : a static value of "true"

-With these two components, your site will correctly serve PartnerPage content through your domain while preserving all routing, filtering, and query parameters.
+With this one file, your site will correctly serve PartnerPage content through your domain while preserving all routing, filtering, and query parameters.

 Troubleshooting